Dr Amy Hawkins, BSc(Hons), DClinPsy

 Emotional and Mental Health

-Amy has experience in working with children, young people and adults who experience difficulties with mental health such as low mood, low self-esteem, OCD, panic, stress, anxiety and phobias.
+Amy is skilled in working with children, young people and adults who experience difficulties with mental health such as low mood, low self-esteem, OCD, panic, stress, anxiety and phobias.
 She is also able to offer support for relationship difficulties or interpersonal problems.
+Whatever the concern, Amy works collaboratively and creatively to identify the strengths and resources needed to overcome times of difficulty.
+Amy draws from the evidence base to offer individually tailored interventions for individuals, couples or families affected by emotional and mental health difficulties.

 Amy is registered as a Practitioner Psychologist with the Health & Care Professions Council.